SimmonsRitchie/ddap_scraper/readme.md

 This project uses Scrapy and takes advantage of its excellent CLI.

-In the terminal, navigate to the project's root directory and then into the ddap directory:
+In the terminal, navigate to the project's root directory and then into the ddap directory.

 `cd ddap`

+NOTE: It's important that you are in this directory otherwise the subsequent commands will not work.

 To begin the scrape and generate a CSV of scraped data, run: